10-6-pursuit/lab-github/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
-The iconic line "Don't be evil" appeared in Google's code of conduct.
+Answer 3: The iconic line "Don't be evil" appeared in Google's code of conduct.
 It was a component of their way of thinking about moral conduct and making decisions.
 ```

 What English mathematician and writer is often regarded as the first computer programmer?